This post may contain affiliate links.

 4. Sprinkle scallions over salmon and peas and serve with additional glaze and lime wedges.

-Tips for Making the Best Honey Glazed Salmon
+Tips for Cooking Salmon

 • Use fresh, thick fillets of salmon.
 If it’s hard to find thick salmon in your area, ask the seafood counter to give you a 1½-pound center-cut fillet of salmon, then cut it down into 6-ounce pieces yourself (or ask the counter to do it for you).
-I find Whole Foods reliably has thick quality fillets.
+We find Whole Foods reliably has thick quality fillets.

 • Keep an eye on the salmon and snap peas as they broil.
 Every broiler is different and salmon can quickly go from perfect to over done.